 That is just one example and you really have to hear it to hear the magic, but it gives you an inkling.
 The album is packed with that magic, but your first time through you may not notice until the very end.
 With the deft touch just south of Jackson Browne, Blanton seals the deal with a love song above and beyond: Crazy For Love.
 It is a heart-squeezing look at loneliness and I didn't mention Browne just to drop a name.
 If you listen closely and imagine Browne's voice over the top, you know that he could sing this like it was one of his own.

-Like a woman on fire going
+Like a woman on fire going crazy for water

-Crazy for love, it's everyone's
+Crazy for love, it's everyone's madness

 If I thought it would do any good I'd just print the lyrics, but Buoy is a dish best served whole.
 Carsie Blanton has put together a beauty of an album and all she asks is a chance.
 It's the least we can do, eh?